threepointone/rakt/packages/rakt/docs/patterns.md

 ```jsx
 <Route path='/' exact module='./home.js' />
 ```
 When used with SSR, this will render content on the server, and expect the chunk corresponding to `home.js` to be available when react picks up on the browser.
 Without SSR, it'll load the module and render in place.
-When navigated to (via <Link/>, pushState, etc), the module will load asynchronously, and then render as expected.
+When navigated to (via `<Link/>`, `pushState`, etc), the module will load asynchronously, and then render as expected.
 This is fairly typical react+SPA behavior.

 - defer
 ```jsx